 We now know there are three big reasons.

 One - Diet soda washes away the guilt.
 Have you ever been at a fast-food restaurant and heard an order like this?
 "I'll have a double burger with bacon, large fries, apple pie and a DIET soda."
 The person making that order is not eating healthy.
 A meal like that has more than 900 calories and two days supply of fat.
 But by making the drink a diet, they've somehow convinced themselves they're doing the right thing to keep the fat off.
 Diet soda is being used as a "get out of calories free" ticket.

 Fix it by keeping track of ALL your calories, don't just order a diet drink and think it'll be enough.
 When you eat more than you burn off, you gain weight and eventually become obese.
 You've got to log everything you eat and drink, not just the convenient stuff.

 Two - Drinking a diet soda alone can lead to binge behavior.
 A common tactic people use to lose weight is starving themselves.
-They go for long periods of food deprivation while giving their bodies nothing but calorie free drinks.
+They go for long periods of food deprivation while giving their bodies nothing but calorie-free drinks.
 When they finally do take the time to eat, they're ravenous.
-Smart choices go out the window and high calorie convenience food is shoveled in.
-All those hours of deprivation are trashed as they wolf down pizza, cookies or other junk food in order to stop the hunger.
+Smart choices go out the window and high-calorie convenience food is shoveled in.
+All those hours of deprivation are trashed as they wolf down pizza, cookies or other junk food to stop the hunger.